 Posted 2019 Sep 27

 My very first project when I finally got the embroidery machine back up and running was to complete the Hogwarts stocking I began back in February.
 I was waiting for baby Lily to arrive.
+Now that she's here, you can see the finished stocking!

 Posted 2019 Sep 20